Frequently asked questions

 What's your refund policy?

 Tickets are issued for a specific date and are non-transferable once issued.
-If your plans change, reply to your confirmation email at least 48 hours before your date and we'll do our best to move you to a new available slot.
+If your plans change, reply to your confirmation email at least 48 hours before your date and we will rebook your visit to any open slot in the operator's calendar.